 Since the early noughties mechanical watches have been getting ever chunkier and more ostentatious as horology becomes increasingly gripped by bling.
 At the same time, Fitbit and the Apple Watch have driven an explosion in high tech watches.

 However, minimalist watches – those stripped back in detail and technical complications – have silently been growing in popularity.
-Many people are now looking for simple watches with clean designs that exude a sense of sophistication – and won’t bother you with updates a million times a day.
+Many are now looking for simple watches with clean designs that exude a sense of sophistication – and won’t bother you with updates a million times a day.

 Needless to say, we’re big fans of this trend.
 Here’s our roundup of the best minimalist watches you can buy in 2019.